 With his trusty screwdriver tucked safely away in his diaper, Tommy Pickles is the daring leader ready for any adventure.
 He’s as reliable as they come, always there for his best friend, Chuckie, his other friends, Phil, Lil and Kimi, and his little brother, Dil.
-His mischievous older cousin, Angelica, may always try to dupe the babies, but Tommy’s moral compass and big heart never fail to triumph in the end.
-With an unquenchable curiosity for the world around him, Tommy is the bravest baby around, the one person his friends can rally behind with his positive declaration, “A baby’s gotta do what a baby’s gotta do!”
+His mischievous older cousin, Angelica, may always try to dupe the babies, but Tommy’s strong moral compass, heart and bravery never fail to triumph in the end.
+With an unquenchable curiosity for the world around him, Tommy is the bravest baby around, the one person his friends can rally behind with his positive declaration of “A baby’s gotta do what a baby’s gotta do!”

 That’s a wrap on my favorite cartoon characters!
 Have a favorite of your own not included on the list?
 Feel free to share.